bitzesty/qae-terraform/README.md

 postgres_password = ""
 ```

-* List of possible variables and it's default values are in variables.tf:
+* List of possible variables and it's default values are in variables.tf.
+For example:

 ```
 variable "aws_region" {